 Ways of Scoring

 When the offensive team gets a hit, it makes it easier for the base runner to advance bases.
-Multiple hits in a single inning usually results in a player crossing home plate safely and generating a run for their team.
+Multiple hits in a single inning usually result in a player crossing home plate safely and earning a run for their team.
 However, the most efficient way to score runs in softball is by the home run.
 A home run occurs when the batter hits the ball in fair play over the outfield wall.
-A home run enables all current base runners, including the batter, to round the bases and score a run for their team.
+A home run enables all current base runners, including the batter, to freely round the bases and score a run for their team.
 If a batter hits the ball and subsequently a base runner scores, that is considered a run batted in (RBI) for the batter.

 It is a common misconception that hitting a softball is easier than hitting a baseball.
 Hitting a softball is just as difficult as a baseball because the pitcher is only 43 feet away from home plate compared to 60 feet for baseball.
-In softball, a batters reaction time has to be quicker.
+In softball, a batter’s reaction time has to be quicker.
 In addition, softballs have different movements than baseballs.
 A common pitch in softball, the riseball, rises up on a hitter.
 In baseball, all pitches have a sinking action.
 The rising pitch is quite difficult for a batter to make contact with.

 What causes an error in softball?

 Errors occur when the fielder messes up a routine play, and as a result, the batter reaches base safely.
 The official scorer decides whether the play is an error or a hit.
 Commonly, errors are easy to spot.
 If a player drops a pop-up or bobbles a ground ball, then the play will be scored as an error.
 However, errors can be difficult to decide when a player drops or bobbles the ball while diving to make a play.

 What is the difference between Fastpitch and Slowpitch Softball?